America’s Little Sweden

-Take a break and explore Chisago Lakes.
-As “America’s Little Sweden,” Lindstrom is part of the chain of five small towns that make up Chisago Lakes.
-Nestled along Highway 8, these small towns work together as one community, yet are uniquely their own.
+As “America’s Little Sweden,” Lindstrom is part of the chain of five small towns that make up the community of Chisago Lakes.
+Nestled along Highway 8, these small towns work together, yet are uniquely their own.

 This vibrant small town revels in its community events and busy Main Street.
-Enjoy the weekly Harmony in the Park outdoor concerts held in Lions Park, join in on the Wednesday afternoon and Saturday morning Farmers Market or plan to visit during the Karl Oskar Days summer festival.
+Enjoy the weekly Harmony in the Park outdoor concerts and farmers markets or plan to visit during the Karl Oskar Days summer festival.
 And don’t forget to browse through the shops in town.
-Antiques, quality local artists’ wares, fun boutiques, and Scandinavian finds are intermixed with home-town cafes and lively coffee shops.
+Scandinavian gifts, delightful boutiques, artisan crafts and vintage finds are intermixed with home-town cafes and fresh roasted coffee.